When Does It Make Sense to Rent vs. Own Your House?

 2. Estimate how long you intend to stay put

-While the opportunity to build equity is a strong argument for homeownership, it only makes financial sense if you intend to own the house for the long term—say five to seven years.
+While the opportunity to build equity is a strong argument for homeownership, it only makes financial sense if you intend to own the house for the long term — say five to seven years.
 This allows plenty of time for your home to increase in value and for you to pay down your mortgage.

 For starters, in the beginning, the majority of your monthly mortgage payment is going toward the interest rather than paying down the principal loan balance.

-after paying off the $200,000 mortgage and recouping the $40,000 you paid out on the down payment.
-And you’ll still owe a chunk of that $14,400 to the government.
+Let’s also imagine that your home does manage to appreciate by 5% that first year to a value of $304,500.
+If you sell for $304,500 after that first year, you’ll only net $17,260 in equity proceeds — after paying off the $232,000 mortgage and recouping the $58,000 you paid out on the down payment.
+And you’ll still owe a chunk of that $17,260 to the government.

-You see, in most cases the IRS offers tax breaks on home sale proceeds if the property is your primary residence—but only if you’ve been living there for at least two consecutive years.
+You see, in most cases the IRS offers tax breaks on home sale proceeds if the property is your primary residence — but only if you’ve been living there for at least two consecutive years.

-That’s assuming your home rose in value by 5% in the first place—which is unlikely.
+That’s assuming your home rose in value by 5% in the first place — which is unlikely.

 You see, while home values do trend upward in the long term, the real estate market typically fluctuates like a roller coaster in the short term.